Restoring the BIOS

 Recovering the BIOS using key press combination

-Whenever you upgrade the BIOS on your notebook, a copy of the previous version is stored in the HP TOOLS partition of your hard disk drive.
+When you upgrade the BIOS on your notebook, a copy of the previous BIOS version is stored in the HP TOOLS partition of your hard drive.
 Many HP notebook computers have an emergency BIOS recovery feature that allows you to recover and install the last known good version of the BIOS from the hard drive, as long as the hard drive remains functional.
 This emergency recovery feature is separate from the BIOS and is designed to work in the event of a catastrophic BIOS failure.

 To recover an earlier version of the BIOS on your notebook: